demisto/content/Packs/AnsibleAlibabaCloud/Integrations/AnsibleAlibabaCloud/README.md

-This integration enables the management of Alibaba Cloud Elastic Compute Service.
+This integration enables the management of Alibaba Cloud Elastic Compute Service using Ansible modules.
+The Ansible engine is self-contained and pre-configured as part of this pack onto your XSOAR server, all you need to do is provide credentials you are ready to use the feature rich commands.

 To use this integration, configure an instance of this integration.
 This will associate a credential to be used to manage a Alibaba tenancy.
 Create separate instances for each region being managed.

-# Authorize Cortex XSOAR for AliCloud
+# Authorize Cortex XSOAR for Alibaba Cloud
 To use this integration you must generate an Access/Secret token for your Aliyun tenancy.
 1. Navigate to the [Resource Access Management](https://ram.console.aliyun.com/users)
 2. Create a service account dedicated for XSOAR with Programmatic Access enabled